Session Restore

 Does session restore work after a crash?

 Yes.
 Chau7 persists workspace state periodically, not just on clean exit.
-If the app crashes, the most recent state snapshot is used on the next launch.
-You may lose changes from the last few seconds before the crash, but the overall workspace is preserved.
+If Chau7 crashes, the most recent state snapshot is used on the next launch.
+You may lose changes from the last few seconds before the crash, but it preserves the overall workspace.

 Are running processes restored?